Dr. Cinzia Pappi

 Dr. Cinzia Pappi studied Ancient Near Eastern Studies, Ancient Near Eastern Archaeology, and Classical Archaeology at the universities of Padova (Italy), Udine (Italy), and Heidelberg (Germany).
 Her scientific research is focused on the religious landscapes, socio-political history, and chronologies of Syria and Northern Mesopotamia.
 After obtaining her PhD in 2007 from the University of Udine (Italy) with a dissertation on the religious landscapes of the Middle Bronze Age in Syria, she was assistant professor at the University of Leipzig (Germany) and visiting professor at Brown University (USA) and at the University of Innsbruck (Austria).
 She has been involved in several epigraphic and archaeological projects in Italy, Syria, and Iraq.
 Since 2010, she has worked in Iraqi-Kurdistan directing excavations and surface investigations in the region of Koi Sanjaq/Koya (Erbil, Iraq).
 She has been a board member and secretary of the International Association of Assyriology since 2016.

 Gli itinerari di culto nell’etá di Mari.
 PhD Dissertation.
-University of Udine 2007. (a revised english version “The Religious Landscape of Mari” is in preparation, submission of the manuscriptto the open access Cà Foscari Publications is planned for December 2021).
+University of Udine 2007.
+(A revised english version “The Religious Landscape of Mari” is in preparation, planned submission in December 2022).

 Cuneiform Texts of the Iraq Museum.
 A Preliminary Catalogue.
 Neo-Assyrian Texts from Nimrud, Part I (Materiali per il Vocabolario Sumerico 14), Roma 2004.